DesktopECHO/kWSL/README.md

 This will take a few minutes, please wait...
 ```

-The installer will download all the necessary packages to convert the Windows Store Ubuntu 20.04 image into KDE Neon 5.22.
+The installer will download all the necessary packages to convert the Windows Store Ubuntu 20.04 image into KDE Neon User Edition.
 Reference times will vary depending on system performance and the presence of antivrirus software.
 A fast system/network can complete the install in about 10 minutes.

 ```
 [ 2:47:40] Installing Ubuntu 20.04 LTS (~1m30s)